ironman-29/tetris-game/README.md

 - **Rotation button**: Rotate piece
 - **Hard drop button**: Drop piece all the way down

+## Mobile Version Differences

+### Standard Mobile Version
+- On-screen control buttons below the game board
+- Touch and swipe gestures

+### Enhanced Mobile Version
+- Improved layout with control buttons positioned on both sides of the game board
+- More responsive design and better button placement
+- Better visual styling for buttons

 ## How to Play

-1. Open the index.html file (desktop) or mobile.html file (mobile devices) in a web browser
+1. Open the index.html file (desktop) or mobile.html/mobile2.html file (mobile devices) in a web browser
 2. Use the controls to move, rotate and drop pieces
 3. Complete horizontal lines to score points
 4. The game speeds up as you complete more lines and advance through levels